jon-jacky/home/commonplace.md

 same author, or on  similar topics.
 To find recent entries, consult the commit history.

+23 May 2025  <a name="23-May-2025"></a>

+- At 77, as Sophomoric, and Funny, as Ever, by Dwight Garner, review of *Class Clown* by Dave Barry, in *The New York Times* May 20 2025, p.
+C3 (no link):

+  "(Barry) took an unlikely seven-year detour into teaching business writing to the employees of major companies.
+It made him a better writer:

+  'I became more conscious of details, of how even minor changes in vocabulary and structure affect the tone of a sentence -- to make it sound more pompous, or more stupid, or whatever effect I'm going for.'"

 12 May 2025  <a name="12-May-2025"></a>

 - Golden Gates by John Arlidge, review of *Source Code* by Bill Gates,